Free Legal Dictionary – User Supplied Legal Definitions

 Ipsa Dixit: (lat.) he said it himself

-Irreparable Injury: a loss for which no remedy at law would be enough, and therefore a court sitting in equity may order a special relief other than money damages
+Irreparable InjuryInjuryss for which no remedy at Law would be enough, and therefore, a court sitting in equity may order an extraordinary relief other than money damages

 Issue Preclusion: an issue decided in previous litigation that after that precluded from re-litigation